 Texas A&M University has great information about why and how to test your soil pH.
 Read their article, “Don’t Guess, Soil Test.”

-Keep you new lawn looking well-trimmed and manicured with out lawn maintenance service.
+Keep you new lawn looking well-trimmed and manicured with our Allen, TX lawn maintenance service.

 How often should I fertilize my Bermuda grass?